-Figure G.7 Obtaining PCS values from a BRDF function element
+Figure G.7 - Obtaining PCS values from a BRDF function element

-G.5.6 Getting PCS values for a lighting position, viewing position, and device values from a BRDF Structure element:
+G.5.6 Getting PCS values for a lighting position, viewing position, and device values from a BRDF Structure element

 The BRDF Structure element provides BRDF parameters for a specified BRDF model, as shown in Figure G.8.
-Acquiring PCS values from these parameters requires the implementation of the BRDF model using the the brdfColorimetricParameterX (BCPx) or brdfSpectralParameterX (BSPx) tags..
+Acquiring PCS values from these parameters requires the implementation of the BRDF model using the the brdfColorimetricParameterX (BCPx) or brdfSpectralParameterX (BSPx) tags.

-Figure G.8 Obtaining PCS values from a BRDF Structure element
+Figure G.8 - Obtaining PCS values from a BRDF Structure element

-An example of the implementation of a BRDF model is in the next Clause.
+An example of the implementation of a BRDF model is given in G.5.7.